Skip to content

 ) -> VectorRootResult:

-r"""Find the solution of a N-dimensional fixed-point function using Anderson
+r"""Find the solution of a N-dimensional fixed-point problem using the

 Parameters